Why should a company embrace digital accessibility?

 Digital Accessibility Solutions

-More often than not, partnering with a digital accessibility company for audit and remediation is the best bet.
+More often than not, partnering with a digital accessibility company for audit and ADA remediation is the best bet.
 Let’s look into some of the best digital accessibility companies, along with what to look for in a digital accessibility consultant.
 These aren’t just self-serve website accessibility checkers, which have their place, of course.
 The following offer full-service digital accessibility solutions.

 7 Digital Accessibility Companies to Know